Why This Recipe Works

 Refrigerated in its oil, the garlic confit can be kept for up to 2 weeks.

-We love the flavor of olive oil with the garlic, but you can use any neutral vegetable oil for this, such as grape seed or canola oil; you an also use a more affordable olive oil such as pure olive oil.
+We love the flavor of olive oil with the garlic, but you can use any neutral vegetable oil for this, such as grapeseed or canola oil; you can also use a more affordable olive oil such as pure olive oil.

 |Nutrition Facts (per serving)|